Today, I am:

 Jan 2004 – Dec 2010 PA&A – Advisor to merchants and financial institutions as they considered EMV deployment strategies

-Toronto Canada; East Coast USA
+Toronto Canada then the East Coast of the USA

 Sept 2002 – Nov 2003 – Visa Inc. – Vice President responsible to drive the board to embrace “EMV” chip smart cards and deploy 3D-Secure to secure card payments